jassics/awesome-aws-security/README.md

 9. [AWS Workshop official](https://awsworkshop.io/) - This is not exactly security part, but would be helpful to understand AWS with this workshop examples.
 10. [AWS Security Workshops](https://awssecworkshops.com/) by AWS

-## AWS Security Bulleting Important Issues
+## AWS Security Bulletin Important Issues
 1. [Container Networking Security Issue ([CVE-2020-8558])](https://nvd.nist.gov/vuln/detail/CVE-2020-8558) (This issue may allow containers running on the same host, or adjacent hosts (hosts running in the same LAN or layer 2 domain), to reach TCP and UDP services bound to localhost (127.0.0.1))
 2. [Minimum Version of TLS 1.2 Required for FIPS Endpoints by March 31, 2021](https://aws.amazon.com/security/security-bulletins/AWS-2020-001/)
 3. [Unencrypted md5 plaintext hash in metadata in AWS S3 Crypto SDK for golang](https://github.com/google/security-research/security/advisories/GHSA-76wf-9vgp-pj7w)